Z Application Assist Processor

-The IBM System z Application Assist Processor (zAAP), previously known as the zSeries Application Assist Processor, is a mainframe processor introduced by IBM in 2004. zAAP engines are dedicated to running specific Java and XML workloads under z/OS, accelerating performance. zAAPs are available for zSeries 990 and 890 servers and later zSeries and zEnterprise models.
+The IBM System z Application Assist Processor (zAAP), previously known as the zSeries Application Assist Processor, is a mainframe processor introduced by IBM in 2004. zAAP engines are dedicated to running specific Java and XML workloads under z/OS, accelerating performance.

+zAAPs are available for zSeries 990 and 890 servers and later zSeries and zEnterprise models up to z12.
 Beginning with the IBM z13, the zAAP functionality is integrated with zIIP processors (zAAP on zIIP).